 After you’ve calculated a vote goal and an expected voter turnout, the next thing you need to work out is your base vote percent.
 This will tell you how many votes a generic member of your party/ideology can reasonably expect to garner in your district.

-To calculate this number, research the worst-performing candidates of your party (or of a similar ideology in a nonpartisan race or a primary) in the last three elections in your district.
+To calculate this number, research the worst-performing candidates of your party (or of a similar ideology in a nonpartisan race) in the last three elections in your district.
 Take the percent of the vote that each of these three poor souls received and calculate the average.
 This is your base vote percentage.

 Sum of the percent of the vote of the worst performing last 3 Democrats/3 = Base vote percent

 To turn the base vote percent into a hard number, multiply your base vote percent by the expected vote.